usccolumbia/Acitve-Generative-Design/README.md

 ## Dataset
 1. Download the compressed file of our dataset using [this link](https://widgets.figshare.com/articles/12522524/embed?show_title=1)
 2. Unzip its content ( a directory named 'DATA')
-3. Move the DATA directory in your GATGNN directory. i.e. such that the path GATGNN/DATA now exists.
+3. Move the DATA directory in your AML_Roost directory. i.e. such that the datapath now exists.

 <a name="usage"></a>
 ## Usage